Ben-Jarvis/TEMP-crazy-tutorials-2024/docs/exercise_2/exercise_2_description.rst

 If you are happy with the filtering performance, run the PID controller with the activated noisy measurements and a running Kalman Filter.
 To do this, set **self.use_ground_truth_measurement = False**, **self.use_noisy_measurement = False** and **self.use_accel_only = False**.

-You should now see a smooth tracking performance that performs the parcours nearly as fast as with ground truth feedback.
+You should now see a smooth tracking performance.
+How do your run times compare to the case with ground truth feedback?

 .. image:: Figures/crazyflie_world_excercise_2_KF_success_new_PID.gif
   :width: 650